U.S. Route 51 in Louisiana: Improvements and alignment changes

+On September 13, 1976, two barges veered from the main channel below the Pass Manchac Bridge, striking a bent leading to the collapse of three spans.
+One person was killed and at least two others injured in the accident.
+Using federal disaster funds, the bridge was rebuilt over the course of three months and reopened to traffic on December 17, 1976.

+The new twin-span elevated highway was opened on May 25, 1979, and official Louisiana highway maps indicate that US 51 remained on the ground-level route for two or three years before being shifted onto the interstate alignment.
+With a length of 22.8 mi, the elevated section of I-55/US 51 (known as the Manchac Swamp Bridge) became one of the longest bridges over water in the world.
+Free from flooding and subsidence, it provides a vital hurricane evacuation route for the New Orleans metropolitan area.

 The final realignment of US 51 to date shifted the route through LaPlace from Main Street, a narrow two-lane thoroughfare, onto a parallel five-lane alignment completed in 1985.

 Future

 La DOTD is currently engaged in a program that aims to transfer about 5000 mi of state-owned roadways to local governments over the next several years.
 Under this plan of "right-sizing" the state highway system, the portion of US 51 between I-55 and US 190 in Hammond is proposed for deletion as it does not meet a significant interurban travel function.
 The portions of US 51 Bus. not concurrent with US 190 or LA 22 are also to be transferred to local control.

 Major intersections

 Note: Exit numbers reflect I-55 mileage only.